wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Uninstall Edge Data Store.md

 ## Uninstall from Windows

-1. To remove the EdgeDataStore program files from a computer, use the Windows Control Panel uninstall application process.
+1. To remove the EdgeDataStore program files from a Windows computer, use the Windows Control Panel uninstall application process.

     The configuration, data, and log files will not be removed by the uninstallation process.